Damien Harris Player Prop Bets for NFL Week 17 - New England vs. Jacksonville - NewsBreak

 Discover player props odds, plays, and insights for Damien Harris in his Week 17 contest with the New England Patriots against the Jacksonville Jaguars.

-There will be player prop bet markets available for Damien Harris ahead of Sunday's NFL action at 1:00 PM ET live on CBS.
-Harris' New England Patriots (9-6) and the Jacksonville Jaguars (2-13) square off in Week 17 at Gillette Stadium.
+Damien Harris will have several player prop bets available when he suits up on Sunday at 1:00 PM ET live on CBS.
+Harris and the New England Patriots (9-6) meet the Jacksonville Jaguars (2-13) in Week 17 at Gillette Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .